destinymalone/head-first-java-cliffsnotes-example/chapter-6-get-to-know-the-java-API-using-the-java-library/README.md

 #### Short Circuit Operators ( &&, || )

 The operators we've looked at so far, `&&` and `||`, are known as `short circuit` operators.
 In the case of `&&`, the expression will be true only if `both` sides of the `&&` are true.
 So if the JVM sees that the left side of a `&&` expression is false, it stops right there!
-Doesn't eben bother to look at the right side.
+Doesn't even bother to look at the right side.

 Similarly, with `||`, the expression will be true if `either` side is true, so if the JVM sees that the left side is true, it declares the entire statement to be true and doesn't bother to check the right side.